apriltuesday/eva-opentargets/README.md

 By default, the pipeline will download and map the latest ClinVar XML dump from [FTP](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/xml/).
 If you want to run it on an existing XML file, you can pass it via the `--clinvar` flag.

-To create the curation spreadsheet, duplicate the [template](https://docs.google.com/spreadsheets/d/1PyDzRs3bO1klvvSv9XuHmx-x7nqZ0UAGeS6aV2SQ2Yg/edit?usp=sharing).
-Paste the contents of `${CURATION_ROOT}/google_sheets_table.tsv` into it, starting with column H “ClinVar label”.
+To create the curation spreadsheet, first make your own copy of the [template](https://docs.google.com/spreadsheets/d/1PyDzRs3bO1klvvSv9XuHmx-x7nqZ0UAGeS6aV2SQ2Yg/edit?usp=sharing).
+Then paste the contents of `${CURATION_ROOT}/google_sheets_table.tsv` into it, starting with column H “ClinVar label”.

 #### Manual curation